WoLLoW is an exciting new curriculum aimed at putting joy and fun at the heart of languages teaching for children in KS2 and KS3.

 - to enable pupils who have a rich linguistic history to bring that history into the classroom.

-The programme provides schemes of work and resources, both for pupils and teachers, which will explore:
+WoLLoW offers a comprehensive range of resources, lesson content and schemes of work, both for pupils and teachers, which explore:

 - the history of the English language and the history and etymology of English words.

-- the relation of English to other languages, in particular Germanic languages, Romance languages, Indo-European languages.
+- the relation of English to other languages, in particular Germanic languages, Romance languages and Indo-European languages.

 - the ways in which different languages work in terms of grammar, syntax, idiom.